yangmillstheory/mixin.a.lot/README.md

 ## What is it?

-A small [aspect-oriented](https://en.wikipedia.org/wiki/Aspect-oriented_programming) JavaScript mixin api implemented in [TypeScript](http://www.typescriptlang.org/) with no runtime dependencies.
+A small composable JavaScript mixin API.

 You can run it in [node](https://nodejs.org/), or in the [browser](http://browserify.org/), and install it via [NPM](https://www.npmjs.com/package/mixin-a-lot).